mitchivin/mitchboy/README.md

 DoodleDev provides a clean visual foundation for production engineering.
 Instead of using AI to guess at a layout, this project starts with a pixel-perfect, zero-dependency export that is easy to adjust manually.

-The emulator core, menu system, and all input handling are built directly onto the DoodleDev export across nine JavaScript modules:
+The emulator core, menu system, and all input handling are split across nine JavaScript modules:

 | Module | Responsibility |
 |---|---|